AspiraLimited/helmchart/README.md

 `master.configs` | Manage custom master's configs | See [Configuration files](#configuration-files).
 `slave.enabled` | Install slave daemonset to gather data from nodes | `true` `slave.resources` | Resources for the slave daemonsets | `{}`
+`slave.terminationGracePeriodSeconds` | Duration in seconds the pod needs to terminate gracefully | `30`
 `slave.nodeSelector` | Node selector for the slave daemonsets | `{}`
 `slave.tolerations` | Tolerations settings for the slave daemonsets | `- operator: Exists` with `effect: NoSchedule` `slave.affinity` | Affinity settings for the slave daemonsets | `{}`